idarb-oss/alinea-doc/docs/index.md

 - **Discovery** how do we learn about other nodes and services on the network.
 - **Presence** how do we track when other nodes and services come and go.
 - **Connectivity** how do we actually connect one node or service to another.
-- **Point-to-point messaging** how do we send a message from one node or service to another.
-- **Group messaging** how do we send a message from one node or service to a group of others.
 - **Distributed Logging** how do we track what this cloud of nodes/service is doing so we can detect performance problems and failures.
-- **Content distribution** how do we send content from one node or service to another.

 ## License MIT